waves-enterprise/we-tx-observer/README.md

 ### TxObserverConfigurer
 Configurer for basic observer components.
 Allows you to define all bean-components through one bean:
 - TxQueuePartitionResolver;
-- TxEnqueuePredicate (default implementation is `com.wavesenterprise.we.tx.observer.starter.TxObserverEnablerConfig.TxEnqueuePredicateConfigurerImpl`);
+- TxEnqueuePredicate (default implementation is `com.wavesenterprise.sdk.tx.observer.starter.TxObserverEnablerConfig.TxEnqueuePredicateConfigurerImpl`);
 - ObjectMapper;
 - PrivateContentResolver;